qdm12/My-Computing-course/06. Python and Excel/readme.md

         position += 1
 ```
 - **BE SURE** that all these parts work otherwise the next lessons will fail at some point
+- Finally add, commit and push those changes to Github (actually do it)

+Time to take a Python break and [use Slack][lesson_07]

 ***